 The I-T Department detected undisclosed income worth Rs 35,460 crore since 2014.

-From April 2014 - December 2014, Rs 11,442 crore worth of undisclosed income as identified by IT department in search and survey operations while Rs 582 crore were seized by I-T officials.
+From April 2014 to December 2014, Rs 11,442 crore worth of undisclosed income has been identified by Income Tax department in search and survey operations while Rs 582 crore were seized by I-T officials.

 An amendment was made in the Income Tax Act in 2017 which made it easier for I-T officers to conduct a search and survey operation.
 They were not required to disclose their 'reason to believe' or 'reason to suspect' before conducting the raid.
 As a result of the amendment, total 12,526 surveys were conducted by the I-T Department in FY17, detecting Rs 13,736 crore.
 The number of surveys was mere 4,428 in FY16 detecting Rs 9,700 crore.